Forbes Global 2000: By country

+2023 list

+In 2023, the ten largest companies as calculated by this method were:

 2022 list

 In 2022, the ten largest companies as calculated by this method were:

 2021 list

 In 2021, the ten largest companies as calculated by this method were:

 2020 list

 In 2020, the ten largest companies as calculated by this method were:

 2019 list

 In 2019, the ten largest companies as calculated by this method were:

 2018 list

 In 2018, the ten largest companies as calculated by this method were:

 As a group, the Forbes Global 2000 in year 2018 accounts for $39.1* trillion in sales, $3.2 trillion in profit, $189* trillion in assets and $56.8* trillion in market value.

 By industry sector

 The top-ranked companies in each industry sector are as follows.

 2017 list

 In 2017, the ten largest companies as calculated by this method were:

 2016 list

 In 2016, the ten largest companies as calculated by this method were: